The Triumph of BTS

 Jin, whose background was in acting, was recruited on the street by a Big Hit scout on the basis of sheer handsomeness.
 He’s developed formidable musical skills, but enjoys joking about the attention to his looks.
 “I want to emphasize, for the record, that everybody went berserk about how good-looking I was,” he says of a recent appearance on a South Korean TV variety show.
 At the same time, he can be touchingly insecure.
 “I lack in many areas,” he says.
 “Other members will learn a dance once and they’ll be able to dance right away to the music, but I can’t.
 So I try to work harder so I don’t hold the other members back or be a burden.”

 V, a fan of jazz, classical music, and Elvis Presley, with a distinct baritone, ended up a Big Hit trainee by accident, after showing up to support an auditioning friend.
 He was a “hidden member,” who didn’t appear on camera in the endless vlogs and other ingenious online promotion that preceded BTS’ debut in June 2013.
 “I actually can’t understand it whatsoever,” he says now, with a laugh.
 “Why did they do that?
 Why was that the concept?
 I really had no idea!”
-(Si-hyuk belatedly offers an answer: “We needed momentum to announce that the team called BTS was finally complete.
+(Bang belatedly offers an answer: “We needed momentum to announce that the team called BTS was finally complete.
 V had great charms in terms of appearance and personality, so I thought it would be impactful when he was revealed last.
 It was an effective strategy in forming the team’s overall image, as well as leaving an impression of each member.”)

 Jimin is a virtuosic, formally trained dancer who also hits some of the most impossibly high notes in BTS’ catalog.
 He has a strong perfectionist streak.
 “Dancing was my own world and my own space,” says Jimin, who feels he owes BTS’ fans flawless performances.
 “For their sake and for their devotion, I shouldn’t make mistakes.”